apollographql/apollo-ios/docs/source/api/Apollo/classes/LegacyInterceptorProvider.md

 > - Parameters:
 >   - client: The `URLSessionClient` to use.
 Defaults to the default setup.
 >   - shouldInvalidateClientOnDeinit: If the passed-in client should be invalidated when this interceptor provider is deinitialized.
 If you are recreating the `URLSessionClient` every time you create a new provider, you should do this to prevent memory leaks.
 Defaults to true, since by default we provide a `URLSessionClient` to new instances.
 >   - store: The `ApolloStore` to use when reading from or writing to the cache.
-Defaults to the default initializer for ApolloStore.
+Make sure you pass the same store to the `ApolloClient` instance you're planning to use.

 #### Parameters